escuccim/Laracurl/README.md

 Laravel cURL Wrapper for [Andreas Lutro's](https://github.com/anlutro/php-curl) OOP cURL Class

+I made a slight change to the existing package.
+I added the ability to pass an extra argument to Laracurl::get which is an array of headers.
+The only parameter I currently check for is "useragent", which if present sets the user-agent header of the request to the data specified.

+This is used as follows:
+$headers = [
+	'useragent' => 'whatever-string',
+];
+$url = Laracurl::buildUrl($url, $parameterArray);
+$response = Laracurl::get($url, $headers);

 # Installation
 To install the package, simply add the following to your Laravel installation's `composer.json` file